hashgraph/hedera-improvement-proposal/HIP/hip-28.md

 ## Abstract

 The Guardian is a modular open-source solution that includes best-in-class identity management and decentralized ledger technology (DLT) libraries.
-At the heart of the Guardian solution is a sophisticated Policy Workflow Engine (PWE) that enables the ability for applications to offer a requirements-based tokenization implementation.
+At the heart of the Guardian is a Policy Workflow Engine (PWE) that enables applications to offer linked audit trails for tokenization use cases.

 This document formally specifies the Guardian with a specification on the Policy Workflow Engine.

 ## Motivation

-To incentivize good environmental stewardship, regulatory bodies have defined standards and business requirements to incentivize organizations to adopt Carbon Credits.
+To incentivize good environmental stewardship, regulatory bodies have defined standards and business requirements to incentivize organizations to adopt Carbon Credits, Carbon Offsets, and other complimentary ESG/UN SDG Assets.
 These very specific standards and business requirements offer a good way to demonstrate how a PWE becomes a business-critical component for a requirements-based, trusted tokenization service.

 There are generally two types of carbon credits:
 * emission allowances and